HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 or professional, their quality often hinges on how well the two of you communicate.
 Communication is a skill—or set of skills—that can be learned, practiced, and improved.
-Although we're writers by title and trade, technical writers need to be able to communicate effectively across job disciplines, teams, and even companies using any means necessary.
+Although we're writers by title and trade, technical writers need to be able to communicate effectively across job disciplines, teams, and even companies, using all the methods available to us.

 ## Collaborate